MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Australia/how-to-print-goods-and-service-tax-settlement-reports.md

     ms.tgt_pltfrm: na
     ms.workload: na
     ms.search.keywords:
-    ms.date: 04/01/2020
+    ms.date: 08/28/2020
     ms.author: bholtorf

 ---
-# Print Goods and Service Tax Settlement Reports
+# Print Goods and Service Tax Settlement Reports in the Australian Version

 You must submit a periodic report of goods and services tax (GST) settlement.
 You can create this settlement from the **BAS Calc.
 Schedule List** page.

 ### To print a goods and service tax settlement

 1. Choose the ![Lightbulb that opens the Tell Me feature](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Calculate GST Statement**, and then choose the related link.
 2. Fill in the fields as described in the following table.